madhug-nadig/articles/_posts/2017-04-23-understanding-decision-trees-learning-a-primer.md

  - When you need to build and test fast
  - When the dataset is small is size

-# How a decision tree is built?
+# How is a decision tree is built?

 Before we start classifying, we first need to build the tree from the available dataset.